habeebdindi/talentsync/README.md

    npm start
    ```

-The API will be accessible at http://localhost:3000 by default.
+The API will be accessible at http://localhost:8000 by default.

+Documentation for the auth routes: http://localhost:8000/api/docs-auth

+Documentation for the blog post routes: http://localhost:8000/api/docs

 ## API Endpoints